Euphredes/Euphredes/README.txt

            Candles

 First, love family and friends.
-Second, praise and respect rarity.
+Second, praise and protect rarity.
 Third, be nice.
 Fourth, have a partner or more to build or destory with.
 Fifth, be literal.
 Sixth, be a caregiver.
 Seventh,